tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 ## web server for python: gunicorn

- è un server HTTP per Python WSGI (Web Server Gateway Interface).
-In altre parole, è un server web che è progettato per eseguire applicazioni web Python conformi allo standard WSGI.
+Gunicorn is an HTTP WSGI server (Web Server Gateway Interface) for Python applications. <br>
+In other words, it is a web server designed to run Python web applications that adhere to the WSGI standard.

 ### install